Benchling-Open-Source/allotropy/src/allotropy/parsers/README.md

-# Allotropy parser structure
+# allotropy parser structure

-Allotropy is composed by multiple data parsers, each of them should follow a general structure.
+The allotropy library has a collection of data parsers, each of which follows a general structure.
 The idea of this structure is to ease the understanding of any parser in the library by defining the same basic building blocks.